 |Allow sites to add a large number of redirect rules||Enables you to create up to 20,000 simplified redirect rules per site in your account.
 For details, see Create Simplified Redirect Rules.|

 The date format is YYYY-MM-DD.

-Origin Lock associates a specific IP with your account to prevent other accounts on the Imperva service from setting up sites that forward traffic to that origin IP.
+Origin Lock associates a specific IP or certificate fingerprint with your account to prevent other accounts on the Imperva service from setting up sites that forward traffic to your origin server.

 How does it work?

 The Imperva cloud service is positioned between the end users (visitors) and your origin server.
 In this topology, the origin server IP might be vulnerable to exploits by other tenants hosted on the same service.

 This vulnerability allows tenants on the service to configure a site that points to an origin server belonging to another account as if it were their own site.
 By doing so, they become the first hop for traffic that arrives from the visitor on its way to the original IP (incoming traffic).
 This allows an attacker to send malicious traffic to the origin server or steal traffic from the origin server by bypassing a site’s security measures.